DRC Ebola outbreak enters 'new phase' as it spreads to urban area

 A total of 44 cases of hemorrhagic fever have now been reported, including 23 deaths, according to the health ministry.
 Three cases have been confirmed with laboratory tests.

-As of now, the 23 deaths have occurred in rural areas, allowing authorities to attempt ring-fencing vaccinations in the the affected regions.
+Until now, the cases and deaths were reported from the rural Bikoro health zone, nearly 150 km from Mbandaka, allowing authorities to attempt ring-fencing vaccinations in the the affected areas.

 A newly confirmed case in a densely populated part of the country will complicate attempts to control the outbreak.